Sonic Adventure: Design

 Because Sonic Adventure had a stronger emphasis on storytelling than previous games in the series, the team implemented hub worlds to "draw the players deeper into the world."
 The hub worlds' emphasis on exploring to find new areas and power-ups was inspired by The Legend of Zelda.
-When seeing the completed level designs, Iizuka and Naka decided to repurpose them for other player characters.
 According to Iizuka, the team tried to include as much content as possible.
 One addition was the Chao-raising system, which Iizuka conceived to take advantage of the VMU.
 Sonic Team had used a similar virtual pet system, the "A-Life", in Nights into Dreams; Iizuka used the A-Life as a base, while improving it with the VMU and the option to improve its skills.
 Iizuka hoped it would be made into a character players could touch and raise.
 It was also designed to appeal to casual gamers not familiar with games like Sonic, and to add replay value.
 The design took considerable time to finalize and had to be made as simple as possible because the virtual pet's look changes form as it evolves.